zahra-arjm/train_data/README.md

+# Are the trains busy or not?

-# A data science challenge
+# - a data science challenge

 A data set and a conundrum, designed to teach fundamental data science concepts of data wrangling.
 CC-BY Zahra Arjmandi & [Tom Stafford](https://tomstafford.sites.sheffield.ac.uk/), 2023